 4.12 Installation of the first level of internal bracing provides a check on both the accuracy of fabrication and alignment of the foundation piers and anchor bolts.
-Fig. 6 and 7 illustrate types of internal bracing which are used in the E Self-Supporting Tower.
+Figures 6 and 7 illustrate types of internal bracing which are used in the AT-8676 self-supporting towers.
 Internal bracing in the horizontal plane is all that is required to determine whether the tower can be trued up.
-In general, it seems desirable to install the first level of internal bracing as soon as possible, however, procedures could vary according to the erectors.
+In general, it seems desirable to install the first level of internal bracing as soon as possible; however, procedures may vary according to contractors.

-4.13 For either type of bracing shown, some difficulty will usually be experienced in completing the square formed by joining the midpoints of the sides.
+4.13 For either type of bracing shown, some difficulty usually will be experienced in completing the internal square.
 The tower cross section tends to form a parallelogram until the internal bracing is installed to square it up.
 Some forcing is to be expected, but deformation of members (buckling or bending) should not be permitted.
 Usually the square can be completed without too much difficulty by adjusting the position of the steel wedges under the base shoes.